Wonderfully fresh-tasting and versatile, Israeli salad consists of finely chopped vegetables dressed with olive oil and lemon juice.

 - Add a pinch of garlic powder, cumin, and/or dried oregano

 The only challenging part of this recipe is chopping the vegetables.
 You really do want them to be finely chopped or diced, and this takes time and patience.
-But the result is well worth it!
+But the result is worth it!

 The detailed instructions for making this salad are included in the recipe card below.
 Here's an overview of the steps: